Lotfi-AL/MusicQuiz/README.md

 Docker will now spin up four containers, frontend, backend, db, and a seeder.
 And make the project available on localhost:3000.

-The project only needs to be built once, after you can use:
+The project only needs to be built once, after you can use `npm start`.

-`npm start`

 You are now free to check out the site as you wish.
 If you want to run our tests you can close the docker-daemon with `CTRL+C`.
+If for some reason the containers continue to run after, use `npm stop`.

 Follow these steps for frontend unit tests: